phonewrites/devops-recipe-app-api/README.md

 To create a superuser to access the Django admin follow these steps.

-1. Run the below command and follow the in terminal instructions:
+1. Run the below command and follow the instructions in terminal:
 ```sh
 docker compose run --rm app sh -c "python manage.py createsuperuser"
 ```